Achieving a healthy work-life balance in 11 simple steps

 Having a good work-life balance means that you’re able to satisfactorily split your time between work and other things that are important to you.

 In practice, this means different things to different people.
 A recent uni grad is likely to have very different life pressures than a parent of young children.
+But it’s what it says on the tin, a balance – so that you feel fulfilled in both your personal and your professional life.

 Signs of poor work-life balance